 This morning we departed Cape Town on our adventure safari.
 The group is not what I expected.
 For the first leg of the safari there are only 4 of us and 3 guides!
 The tour company decided to divide our group out from a larger one.
 We may meet up with the others later at another point along the trip.

-The other members of the group – Stewart, Linda, and Maria – are fun and good company and we’re enjoying time together and getting to know each other.
-Stewart and Linda are Canadian now living in Toronto.
-Maria is from Bulgaria and is now in Düsseldorf, Germany.
+The other members of the group – Stewart, Linda, and Maria – are good company, and we’re getting to know each other.
+Stewart and Linda are Canadian living in Toronto.
+Maria is from Bulgaria, now living in Düsseldorf, Germany.

-All three of our guides are from Zimbabwe and each one provided political history on Zimbabwe and the long reign of President Robert Mugabe.
-None of them think the same about the situation.
+All three of our guides are from Zimbabwe and each one provided political history on Zimbabwe and the long reign of Zimbabwean President Robert Mugabe.
+None of them think the same about the situation or Mugabe.
 Boyd reminded us it is forbidden to speak badly of Mugabe in Zimbabwe.
 Those who do are subject to imprisonment.

 As we made our way through Cape Town we stopped in Table View to purchase supplies and say farewell to Table Mountain and Robben Island – both shrouded in early morning fog.
 After about four hours we arrived at our lodging in Cederberg and had late lunch.

 The spectacular Cederberg Mountains are known for their rugged terrain, dramatic rock formations, and San Rock Art.
 The mountains are named after the endangered Clanwilliam Cedar – Widdringtonia Cedarbergensis.